MRD2001/HomeWork1/CaseStudy01.md

 ### What FinTech Domain?

-> Chime, operates in the FinTech Domain of Online Banking, with products and services that include : Magnetically encoded debit cards;
+> Chime, operates in the FinTech Domain of Online Banking (Or Digital Banking), with products and services that include : Magnetically encoded debit cards;
 Downloadable computer application software for mobile phones, tablets, handheld computers and mobile devices, namely, software for accessing, viewing and managing checking accounts, credit card accounts and savings accounts, paying bills and transferring money;
 Downloadable software in the nature of a mobile application to allow users to search, identify, and redeem loyalty reward offers; E-commerce software to allow users to perform electronic banking services via a global computer network;
 Applications for mobile phones for accessing banking services and information ATM banking services; Banking services; Bill payment services; Checking account services; Credit and loan services; Financial services, namely, electronic remote check deposit services; Money transfer;